The Academy of Art University has a discussion of rubrics for Authentic Assessment.

 The IDEA paper by William Cashin contains information about strengths and weaknesses of essay tests.

-- Write the test items simply and clearly
+- Write the test items imply and clearly.

 - If an item represents a particular opinion, identify the author of the opinion.